aws/aws-xray-sdk-go/README.md

 ```

 **Oversampling Mitigation**
-Oversampling mitigation allows you to ignore a parent segment/subsegment's sampled flag and instead set it to false.
+Oversampling mitigation allows you to ignore a parent segment/subsegment's sampled flag and instead sets the subsegment's sampled flag to false.
 This ensures that downstream calls are not sampled and this subsegment is not emitted.

 ```go